guinatal/jekyll-now/_posts/2020-8-16-the-choice-between-dotnet-core-and-donet-framework.md

 title: The choice between .NET Core and .NET Framework
 ---

-I have a few friends (most are developers) who are starting a new project or even working on an existing project have encountered the following question:
+I have a few friends (most are developers) who are starting a new project or even working on an existing project that have came across the following question:

 ## Should I choose .NET Core or .NET Framework?